Aergwyn/XayahBot/README.md

 ### Remind me
 **Description:**
 Reminders are exactly what the name implies.
 If the user creates a reminder and it expires he gets notified with the provided message.
 There is a cap how long `Xayah Bot` is allowed to wait and how long the message can be.
-This is configurable but per default 30 days and 100 characters, respectively.
+This is configurable but defaults to 30 days and 100 characters, respectively.

 **Usage:**
 This command is split in three parts:
-- `remind me [number] [time-unit] [text]` -> creates a new reminder
+- `remind me [number] [time-unit] [text]` creates a new reminder
-- `remind me list` -> shows a list of active reminder (DM response)
+- `remind me list` shows a list of active reminder
-- `remind me clear` -> clears the list of active reminder (DM response)
+- `remind me clear` clears the list of active reminder (DM response)

 To clarify the parameter when creating a reminder:
-- `[number] [time-unit]` -> defines how long `Xayah Bot` has to wait before the reminder expires
+- `[number]` defines how long `Xayah Bot` has to wait before the reminder expires
+- `[time-unit]` can be `days, day, d, hours, hour, h, minutes, minute, mins, min, m`
-- `[text]` -> text that shall be posted once the reminder expires
+- `[text]` that will be posted once the reminder expires

 **Example:**
 TODO

 ### Incidents
 **Description:**
-Incident notifications are supposed to be a way to get notified if there are any problems with one of League of Legends services.
-Usually this information is available at [this site](http://status.leagueoflegends.com/#na) (that was an example for NA) or over other public channels.
+Incident notifications are supposed to be a way to get notified if there are any problems with one of League of Legends' services.
+Information like that is available in different public channels (like [this site](http://status.leagueoflegends.com/#na) for NA) but having a post right in Discord could help getting knowledge so much sooner.

-If there are any subscribers `Xayah Bot` will check regularly if an incident is active and post them in the configured channel.
+If there are any subscribers `Xayah Bot` will check regularly (Status-Endpoint in API) if an incident is active and post them in the configured channel.
 This interval is configurable and defaults to 15 minutes.

 **Accessibility:**
-This function is only available for a server.
-Direct messages or groups are excluded.
+This function is not functional in direct messages or groups.
 To configure incident notifications the user has to have the `administrator` role for the server.

 **Usage:**
 This command is split in three parts:
-- `incidents on [channel]` -> enables incident notifications and will use the mentioned channel to post
+- `incidents on` followed by a mentioned channel as a post location to activate notifications
-- `incidents off` -> disables incident notifications
+- `incidents off` to disable notifications
-- `incidents status` -> shows the current server configuration
+- `incidents status` shows the current server configuration

 **Example:**
 TODO

 ### Champ
 **Description:**
 The champ command gathers data about a specified champion (stats + stat-growth, spells, skins and misc).
-This data is only refreshed once on the first request each day and the response will be found in a direct message to no clutter chat.
+This data is only refreshed once on the first request each day (StaticData-Endpoint in API).

 **Usage:**
 They keyword to this command is `champ` followed by the name to search for.
-The name to search doesn't need to be exact!
+The name doesn't need to be exact!
 Special characters and/or whitespace can be ignored and even partial names will work.
 Though if the given name is too vague and could match multiple champs a different response will appear which lists all matching champions.

 **Example:**
 TODO

 ## Contact
-If you still questions, problems or even suggestions you can e-mail me at `aergwyn@t-online.com` or add me in Discord `Aergwyn#8786`.
+If you still have questions, problems or even suggestions you can e-mail me at `aergwyn@t-online.com` or add me in Discord `Aergwyn#8786`.
 There is also a [discord server](https://discord.gg/YhQYAFW) where you can reach me, try commands out or invite Xayah Bot to your server.

 ## Legal Information